 Travelers should use the most efficient and cost effective method of transportation available.
 Often times this means using a common carrier such as a train, bus, taxicab or airplane.
 When choosing a method of transportation several factors should be considered like; the distance traveled, the travel time, number of travelers, number of locations to be visited, and type of transportation available.

 When a common carrier is available but a more expensive method is chosen without sufficient justification, reimbursement may be limited to the common carrier rate.
-Attach all original receipts to voucher to show means of transportation and amount paid.
+Attach all original receipts to expense report to show means of transportation and amount paid.

-If a trip is cancelled at the direction of the agency, the traveler will not be responsible for any costs incurred.
-If cancelled for the traveler’s convenience, he/she may be responsible for any costs.
+If a trip is canceled at the direction of the agency, the traveler will not be responsible for any costs incurred.
+If canceled for the traveler’s convenience, he/she may be responsible for any costs.

 Vehicle Rental Procedures

 **NOTE: Please access your my.newpaltz account for the vehicle rental procedures.
 This is located under: Resources>Employee Resources>Employee Vehicle Rental Process.

 There you will find a document with all the details, account numbers, and rental links needed to rent a vehicle using the OGS contract.

 - If you have a travel card, this should be used when renting a vehicle.

 - The OGS contract can only be used for business travel.